 In Norway, deliveries of new aircraft are traditionally financed through bank debt or financial leasing, including varieties of sale and leaseback schemes.
 However, airlines often meet their demand for new aircraft through operational leasing, reducing their need for capital and financing schemes.

-Norwegian Air Shuttle has an expansive order book, financed through a mix of export–import guaranteed funding, syndicated bank facilities, bond issues and sale and leaseback transactions.
+Norwegian Air Shuttle has had an expansive order book financed through a mix of export–import guaranteed funding, syndicated bank facilities, bond issues and sale and leaseback transactions.

-As mentioned, state-owned Wy is the main operator and is largely self-financed.
-However, Wy issues bonds under its EMTN programme when needed, and has an available syndicated facility of 2 billion kroner.
+As previously mentioned, state-owned Wy is the main operator and is largely self-financed.
+However, Wy issues bonds under its euro medium-term note programme when needed, and has an available syndicated facility of 2 billion kroner.